 — Henk Ovink, Special Envoy for International Water Affairs, Kingdom of The Netherlands, Sherpa to the UN and World Bank High Level Panel on Water, and Principal for Rebuild by Design

 In 2012, Hurricane Sandy floods devastated coastal areas in New York and New Jersey.
 In 2017, Harvey flooded Houston.
-Today, even on sunny days in Miami, king tides bring fish swimming through the streets in low-lying areas.
-These and other events are typically called natural disasters.
+Today in Miami, even on sunny days, king tides bring fish swimming through the streets in low-lying areas.
+These types of events are typically called natural disasters.
 But overwhelming scientific consensus says they are actually the result of human-induced climate change and irresponsible construction inside floodplains.